TUVIMEN/forumscraper/README.md

 `function_name` can be: `guess`, `thread`, `forum`, `tag`, `board` (`board` being the main page of the forum where subforums are listed, and `guess` guesses the other types based on the `URL`s alone, other names are self explainatory).

-Default type is set to `all.guess` and it is so efective that the only reason to not use it is to avoid redownloading from running the same command many times which is caused by identification process.
+Default type is set to `all.guess` and it is so efective that the only reason to not use it is to avoid redownloading from running the same command many times which is caused by identification process when using `--names id`.

 Types can also be shortened e.g. `.` is equivalent to `all.guess`, `.thread` is equivalent to `all.thread` and `xenforo` is equivalent to `xenforo.guess`.